 However, the choice of the date – 28 October – was disappointing because the date has nothing to do with the wars.
 The date was chosen by a gathering of tribal leaders held in early 2016.

-But why has this date been chosen?
-It’s the day, we are told, that the earlier Declaration of Independence was signed, in 1835 in the Far North, between the tribes of Ngā Puhi and a British Resident Agent, James Busby.
-The date has no direct reference to the New Zealand Wars.
+Why was this date chosen?
+Because it’s the date that the Declaration of Independence was signed, in 1835 at Waitangi, between a confederation of Ngā Puhi rangatira and the new British Resident Agent, James Busby.